chef-boneyard/ohai/README.md

 - `plugin_name` - The name to give the plugin on the filesystem.
 Should be string, default is name of resource.
 - `path` - The path to your custom plugin directory.
 Defaults to a directory named 'plugins' under the directory 'ohai' in the Chef config dir.
 - `source_file` - The source file for the plugin in your cookbook if not NAME.rb.
+- `cookbook` - The cookbook where the source file exists if not the cookbook where the ohai_plugin resource is running from.
 - `resource` - The resource type for the plugin file.
 Either `:cookbook_file` or `:template`.
 Defaults to `:cookbook_file`.
 - `variables` - Usable only if `resource` is `:template`.
 Defines the template's variables.
 - `compile_time` - Should the resource run at compile time.
 This defaults to `true`.